onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 ## 10. Elementary but precise explanation

 Predictive coding is the idea that the brain works a bit like a prediction machine.
 It constantly tries to guess what will happen next in the senses and only pays special attention to the parts it did not predict well.
-Those are the **prediction errors**.
+Those are the prediction errors.

 In simple language: